alexeygumirov/pandoc-beamer-how-to/README.md

 sudo apt-get install texlive-fonts-extra sudo apt-get install texlive-xetex
 ```
-I recommend to use Pandoc of **2.7.x** version for the creation of presentation because not all beamer features are supported in the Pandoc 1.x.
+I recommend to use Pandoc of **2.10.x** or newer version for the creation of presentation because not all beamer features are supported in the Pandoc 1.x.

 ### Instructions and commands